Your employer’s legal obligations when you file a tribunal claim

 Content / trigger warning

-If you have decided to take your employer to an Employment Tribunal - or you’re just thinking about it - it’s important to fully understand what you can expect from your employer.
+If you have decided to take your employer to a Tribunal - or you’re just thinking about it - it’s important to understand what you can expect from your employer during the process.

 Have you gone through the correct process?

-If you are unhappy with the outcome of your grievance, you can appeal the decision.
-Valla has a Grievance Appeal Letter template you can use.
-Or you can move on to ACAS early conciliation.
-If this is not successful, you can submit an ET1 Claim Form.
+If you are unhappy with the outcome of your grievance, you can appeal the decision or you can move on to ACAS early conciliation

 What your employer must do after you’ve submitted the ET1